oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/TxInput.md

 val inputBytes = Serde.serialize(input)
 ```
 ## Questions:
- 1. What is the purpose of the `alephium.protocol.model` package?
+ 1. What is the purpose of the `oxygenium.protocol.model` package?
-- The `alephium.protocol.model` package contains classes and traits related to the Alephium protocol's data model.
+- The `oxygenium.protocol.model` package contains classes and traits related to the Alephium protocol's data model.

 2. What is the difference between `AssetOutputRef` and `ContractOutputRef`?
 - `AssetOutputRef` represents an output that contains an asset, while `ContractOutputRef` represents an output that contains a contract.